 Minimizes Urinary Tract Infections

-This tells you the percent of patients that have had a urinary tract infection.
-These infections may be associated with insufficient hygiene.
+This indicates the percent of patients who suffered from a urinary tract infection.
+These infections are associated with insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This figure is an indication of the percentage of long-term patients receiving antipsychotic medications.
-While antipsychotic medications play an important role in caring for many residents, it is important to confirm these medications are being used only where medically required.
-In some cases, excessive reliance on these medications may indicate a facility is using these drugs to subdue residents.
+This is the percent of patients prescribed antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to confirm these drugs are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may indicate a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication